ipaqmaster/vfio/README.md

 # vfio

-## About it
+## About this script

+This is a bash script I've put a lot of love into trying to avoid defining pci-address-hardcoded libvirt VMs, among other virtualization test cases which it helps make very quickly for me.

+It starts a VM by calling `qemu-system-x86_64` directly but it automatically handles a lot of things for me all conveniently there for me to revisit or tweak as one-liners in my Bash history.
+It also happens to make VM gaming in a Windows VM a pinch on my single-gpu 2080Ti host.
+Now if only NVIDIA would *officially* support vGPUs on their consumer hardware...

-This is a bash script I've made to start virtual machines by calling `qemu-system-x86_64` directly but it automatically handles optional network bridging, hugepage allocation, USB passthrough arguments, PCI passthrough arguments complete with automatic driver rebinding and other scenarios useful for gaming or other tinkering.
+optional network bridging, hugepage allocation, USB passthrough arguments, PCI passthrough arguments complete with automatic driver rebinding and other scenarios useful for gaming or other tinkering.
 It's been great for minimizing my headaches.

 It makes starting a Win10 vm for gaming quick and easy then sends me back to the lightdm login screen once the VM shuts down after returning all devices back to their driver.
 I'm Hoping the script can be helpful to others as I continue to tinker with it.
 I've even pulled out the old PC with two GPUs just to play with and add Looking Glass support to the script.

-## What does it do
+## What does it actually do

-This script starts a VM using qemu-system-x86_64 directly but it can optionally:
+It's a good question.
+On the surface it's just a qemu wrapper...
+But I swear by it for any VM/VFIO screwery because it also:

-  * Give you a good rundown of what it's about to do in dry mode (Default) without -run, also printing the QEMU arguments it would've used.
+  * Gives a good rundown of all the extra things it's been asked to do in default 'Dry' mode so it doesn't wreak havoc without saying go(-run) first.
+    While also providing the exact QEMU arguments it's about to use if you plan to dive in manually yourself.

-  * Include virtual disks and any ISOs you may wish to boot with
+  * Takes as many virtual disks or iso's as you want to pass in.
+    Or if you're passing in an entire disk array, save the overhead and just pass the entire HBA controller with something like (-PCI 'SATA')
+    (Assuming that doesn't include your host disk!)

-  * Take a regular expression of PCI and USB devices to pass to the VM when starting it.
+  * Takes an optional regular expression of PCI and USB devices to pass to the VM when starting it.
+    (My favorite is `-PCI 'NVIDIA|USB'` to just give it my card and all host USB controllers, jumping right in)

-  * Automatically generate qemu arguments for PCI and USB matches while automatically unbinding matched PCI devices from their current driver and attaching them to the vfio-pci driver if not already done, without any need for driver blocking or early vfio binding at boot time.
+  * Automatically unbinds all specified PCI devices from their driver's onto vfio-pci if they're not already on it.

-  * Rebind PCI devices back to the driver they came from after the VM shuts down like it never happened and restart your display-manager if it were running.
+    (No need for early host driver blocking or early PCI device vfio binds)

+  * ***Automatically REBINDS all PCI devices back to their originating driver*** on guest exit (When applicable)

+  * Automatically kills the display-manager if the GPU is stuck unbinding for a guest to use (Unavoidable in single GPU scenarios) but also rebinds the card back to its driver on guest exit and restart the DM back to the login screen.
+    Almost seamless...

-  * Make a network bridge on the host during VM runtime or attach the VM to an existing network bridge; Giving the VM its own Layer 2 mac-address presence on the existing home LAN.
+  * Makes network bridges automatically or attaches the VM to an existing bridge with a tap adapter (Standard VM stuff) giving your VM a true Layer 2 network presence on your LAN, DHCP, direct port exposure for RDP, SSH, and all.
-  (Useful for setting a DHCP reservation, connecting to services running on the VM such as RDP, avoiding host-NAT nightmares)
+    (Useful to avoid the default "One way trip" nat adapter)

-  * Pin the VM's vcpu qemu threads to specific host CPU threads to help avoid stutter.
+  * Takes optional vcpuPinning arguments if you've isolated cores on your host to help avoid stutter.

-    (Useful if core isolation is configured in the host's boot parameters or if it has an isolating cpu-set defined for improved VM performance)
+  * Can describe your host's IOMMU Groups and CPU thread to core pairs so you know the true CPU topology to isolate and pin with appropriately.
+    (For now core isolation must be handled outside the script.
+Sorry! it annoys me too.
+But the best time to isolate is in the kernel arguments which I provided powerful examples lower down!)

-  * Dynamically allocate hugepages for the VM, or use existing pages if enough are free and preallocated (such as, at boot time in kernel arguments)
+  * Dynamically allocate hugepages for the VM *on the fly* if host memory isn't too fragmented, otherwise it will notice existing hugepages and use them if there's enough free from earlier/boot time allocation.

-  * Enable Looking Glass shared memory + spice keyboard/mouse input for when you have more than one GPU on the host and want to stay in your Linux environment.
+  * Optionally enables Looking Glass support if you have a second i/dGPU on the host to continue graphically with while the guest runs.

-  * Pass a romfile for any GPU pci devices being passed through, if needed for your configuration.
+  * Takes an optional romfile argument for any GPU devices being passed through if needed for your setup.

-  * Include common HyperV enlightenments to either aid with performance in some scenarios or to help kernel-based Anti-Cheat agents play along.
+  * Optionally includes key hyperv enlightenments for Windows guest performance.

-  * And sometimes more.
+  * And sometimes more! (*There's most likely many more arguments below*)

 ## What hosts and installs are supported?

+Put short, it's designed for Archlinux but confirmed working in Ubuntu 20.04 and 18.04 as well.

-It seems any distribution running a modern Linux kernel, the latest qemu and all on a host with either Intel's VT-d or AMD-Vi (May just be labelled IOMMU in bios) appears suitable.
-And of course, don't forget to add the iommu arguments kernel's boot arguments.
-If you are not using Archlinux, you may have to manually specify the OVMF path using `-bios`, but that would be the worst of it.
-Confirmed working in Ubuntu 20.04 and 18.04 as well.
+It seems any distribution running a modern Linux kernel and the latest QEMU will do.
+The host will need to support either Intel's VT-d or AMD-Vi (May just be labelled IOMMU in bios) While even my older PC from the early 2010s supports these modern boards do a much better job for latency and performance.
+Also don't forget to add the relevant AMD or Intel VFIO arguments to your kernel's boot arguments.
+On some distros straying enough from the rolling lifestyle, you may need to specify the OVMF path using `-bios`, but that should be the worst of it.

-Even my partially retired desktop from 2011 with a 3930K CPU and x79 motherboard can run this script using a Looking Glass window into the guest in X with a GPU for the host.
+Even my partially retired desktop from 2011 with a 3930K CPU and x79 motherboard can run this script using a Looking Glass window into the guest through X via a second GPU for the host.

-On my latest May 2020 desktop upgrade (3900x, DDR4@3600, single 2080Ti, M.2 SSD) I play Overwatch, MK11, Battlefield 4 and more in a VM on this machine frequently.
-As for performance I genuinely cannot tell it's a VM (unless I verify in Device Manager of course).
-There's no stutters or any other telltale signs that its not a real computer; which I find to be particularly important in multiplayer titles.
+On my 2020 PC build (3900x, DDR4@3600, single 2080Ti, M.2 SSD in the back slot *just for the guest*) I play Overwatch, Mortal Kombat, Battlefield and more in a VM on this machine with ease.
+As for performance I'm glad to be able to say I genuinely can't tell I'm in a VM (without checking Device Manager of course).
+There's no stutters or any other telltale signs that its not a real computer in gameplay when pinning and isolation are done correctly; which I find to be particularly important in multiplayer titles.

 # Why make this
-The #0 reason is "fun" but while WINE and Proton have gotten me far over the past few years sometimes:
+The #0 reason is "fun", I love my field and the 'edutainment' I've always gained from it fuels the fire; but while WINE and Proton have gotten me far over the past few years:
-  1. I may lack the time to help a stubborn title run,
-  2. A title may be known not to work in Linux despite best efforts,
+  1. It lets me do a lot of "scratch pad" debugging/testing/kernel patching/hacking and other test which can be entirely forgotten in a blink.
+     (Or by hitting ^a^x in QEMU's terminal window which might be faster)
-  3. A title may employ a driver-level Anti-Cheat solution, completely borking the multiplayer experience in Linux (Which you can't just throw at WINE).
+  2. A game title may employ a driver-level Anti-Cheat solution, completely borking the multiplayer experience in Linux (Which you can't just throw at WINE).
+  3. Overall, a title may be known not to work in Linux despite best efforts and time commitment.

+Furthermore, instead of hardcoding a VM in libvirtd this script lets me take on less of a "set and forget" attitude, only to come back once a bios update or setting change causes PCI addresses to change (Common online complaint I see)
-Furthermore, instead of using libvirtd and defining a Windows VM in a more "set and forget" attitude, I figured I'd write my own all-in-one manager so the addition, exclusion and modification of what I'm passing through is as easy as a quick argument change in my terminal to influence the next VM boot.
-In general, this script has been very useful in my tinkering even outside VFIO gaming and at this point I swear by it for quick and easy screwing around with vfio and more even just on the desktop.
+I figured I'd write my own all-in-one manager for the job and editing what I want to send to a VM is a easy as pressing the up arrow in my Bash history and just changing the line calling this script with no troubles.
+In general this script has been very useful in my tinkering even outside VFIO gaming and at this point I swear by it for quick and easy screwing around just on the desktop.

 # The script, arguments, examples and an installation example

 ## General usage arguments

+`-avoidVirtio/-noVirtio`

+  If set, tries to pick more traditional QEMU devices for the best compatibility with a booting guest.
+  Likely to be useful during new Windows installs if you don't have the virtio iso to pass in with the installer iso.
+  Also useful in other departments such as testing kernels and initramfs combinations where virtio isn't a kernel inbuilt or initramfs as a late module.

+`-iommugroups` / `-iommugrouping`

+  Prints IOMMU groupings if available then exists.

+ `-cputhreads` / `-showpairs` / `-showthreads` / `-showcpu`

+  Prints host core count and shares which threads belong to which core Useful knowledge for setting up isolation in kernel arguments and when pinning the guest with -pinvcpus

+`-ignorevtcon / -ignoreframebuffer / -leavefb / -leaveframebuffer / leavevtcon`
+    Intentionally leave the vtcon and efi-framebuffer bindings alone Primarily added to work around kernel bug 216475 (https://bugzilla.kernel.org/show_bug.cgi?id=216475) Prevents restoring vtcon's at a cost of as many GPU swaps from host to guest as desired.

 `-image /dev/zvol/zpoolName/windows -imageformat raw`